lambdaclass/concrete/ROADMAP.md

    type/classification rule lands only with shared positives/negatives proving Check, Elab, CoreCheck, Mono, and Verify agree.

-13m. **Add diagnostic-code coverage gates for ownership/type diagnostics.**
+13m. **Deferred hardening ratchet — add diagnostic-code coverage gates for ownership/type diagnostics.**
    Every `CheckError` / `CoreCheckError` code in the ownership, Copy, capability, and value-flow families must have a negative fixture, a stable-code assertion, and a hint assertion when the diagnostic has a hint.